Jan 16 2026

 Consolidating accounts may reduce fees, paperwork and mental clutter.
 Even moving investments under one provider can make statements easier to understand and decisions easier to make.
 Just be mindful of exit fees or lost benefits before making changes.

-Simplification isn’t about doing less, it’s about making things easier on future you.
+Simplification isn’t about doing less; it’s about making things easier on future you.

 4. Revisit your investments with fresh eyes

+Review how your investments are allocated and whether they still reflect your comfort level and time horizon.
 If you’re unsure, this is where an independent financial adviser or specialist retirement income provider can be invaluable, helping you sense-check your settings and make adjustments that align with your current reality.

 6. Check the foundations: wills, powers and paperwork